-Finlandia University's nursing faculty and staff are committed to the University's mission, the student's growth, and professional achievement.
-The BSN program provides diverse learning experiences through local, regional, and international connections and recognizes its Finnish-American and Lutheran heritage.
-Finlandia University's Nursing Department is committed to providing a curriculum focused on the connection between caring, theory, and practice in the delivery of nursing care.
+Finlandia University's nursing faculty and staff are committed to the University's mission, the student's personal growth, and professional achievement.
+The BSN program provides diverse learning experiences through local, regional, and international connections and recognizes its distinct Finnish-American and Lutheran heritage.
+Finlandia University's Nursing Department is committed to providing a curriculum focused on the connection between caring, theory, and evidence-based practice in the delivery of nursing care that challenges students to develop their mind, heart, and body.
 A collaborative partnership of student, educator, and interdisciplinary health care professionals in the rural community is an integral part of the learning experience.
+The Nursing Department strives to provide the highest quality education through promotion of nursing standards, systematic program assessment, and quality improvement.

-Edited and approved by Nursing Faculty May 13, 2016
+Vision edited and approved by Nursing Faculty March 2021